ClementYziquel5/ClementYziquel5/README.md

 ### ⭐ Hobbies and Interests

 - Running, working out, or any outdoor activities
-- Learning about new cybersecurity trends and tools, TryHackMe is my favorite platform for that (current rank 157029 🎉)
+- Learning about new cybersecurity trends and tools
+    - TryHackMe current rank 157029 🎉
+    - Root-Me current rank <#rootmeRank> ( <#rootmePoints> points ) 🎉